Huegoxaga/notes/algorithm/ml.md

 - `k = 1` leads to overfit
 - Increase the number of `k` to avoid ties when counting the neighbor types
   - To avoid ties, one can use weighted voting where the weight of each count is the inverse of the distance
+- When using kNN for regression, predict a value for a new example using the mean value of the k nearest neighbours
+  - Optionally, using a weighted average, where the inverse of its distance is used to calculate a weighted average for neighbor data

 ### Logistic Regression